RIT-GCI/CSEC473-2024-FALL-CHARLIE/RedTeam/scz-red-scripts/README.md

 # Webshell
 By Stacey Zheng

-A custom webshell tool acting as a service backdoor but disguised as a "Welcome to nginx!" page.
+A custom webshell tool acting as a service backdoor but disguised as a "Welcome to nginx!" or "Welcome to Apache!" page.

 ## Prerequisites
 - Git